 When the arange() function is used with two arguments, then the array's starting and ending values will be set as the argument values.
 The following example shows how to create an array with the lower and upper values by using arange() function.
 The first array is created by setting 10 in the start value and 25 in the stop value.
 An array of 15 sequential integer number will be created.
 Next, two attributes and array values will be printed.
 The second array is created by setting 0.5 in the start value and 5.5 in the stop value.
 An array of 5 sequential floating number will be created.
 The same attributes and the values of this array will be printed later.

-# Import NumPy library
+# Import NumPy libraryimport numpy as np

 # Create a NumPy array of integer numbers with the start and end values